 Developing seminars, workshops and special events is another way in which to get in front of attorneys – particularly if such an event provides the attorney with a tangible benefit (e.g., CLE credits).
 These happenings give your prospect an opportunity to get to know you on a personal level.

 Depending on the type of attorney that you are targeting, exhibiting at trade shows can be a very viable means for getting your product or service noticed.
-In many firms, it’s the Office Manager or Law Firm Administrator who really runs the show.
-These executives have their own associations and their own In marketing to lawyers, every situation is different.
+In many firms, it’s the office manager or law firm administrator who really runs the show.
+These executives have their own associations and there are specific media that can be used to target them.
+In marketing to lawyers, every situation is different.
 Much depends on the product or service being offered, the size of the firms being targeted, their focus, their management structure and the decision making process.